Submission of Prior Approval Requests

 Cost Extension (CE)

-To ensure a CE is the most appropriate path, PD/PIs are strongly encouraged to consult with their POs prior to initiating the CE prior approval process.
+To ensure a CE is the most appropriate path, PD/PIs are strongly encouraged to consult with their PO prior to initiating the CE prior approval process.

 CE requests must be submitted at least 30 days before the original project period is scheduled to expire.
-Requests must be submitted electronically in response to the NIH Parent Announcement for Administrative Supplements to Existing NIH Grants and Cooperative Agreements.
-A CE cannot be submitted if the recipient has not initiated their optional automatic first time No Cost Extension (NCE) via the Commons.
-The NCE link becomes available 90-days before the project period ends.
+Requests may be submitted electronically in response to the NIH Parent Announcement for Administrative Supplements to Existing NIH Grants and Cooperative Agreements.
+A CE submitted after the originally approved project period end date is not eligible for funding consideration.
+Recipients are strongly encouraged to contact the assigned PO and GMS for submission instructions prior to submitting a CE request.

-Prior to submitting a CE request, award recipients must ensure that the most current Federal Financial Report (FFR) has been submitted via the Payment Management System and accepted by NIH, and ensure the NCE has been initiated via the eRA Commons.
+Prior to submitting a CE request, award recipients must ensure that the most current Federal Financial Report (FFR) has been submitted via the Payment Management System.

-NOTE: NCATS will return any CE request if the most current FFR has not been submitted and accepted.
+NOTE: NCATS will return any CE request if the most current FFR has not been submitted.

 The CE request must include all the following information:

-• Scientific rationale for continuing the project; ensure including the following, as applicable:
+- Scientific rationale for continuing the project, including the following, as applicable:

-• Level of effort to be devoted by each staff member , as well as a detailed description of their role and responsibility during the orderly closeout phase
+- Level of effort to be devoted by all personnel, as well as a detailed description of their role and responsibility during the orderly closeout phase

-• Updated certifications and assurances, including IRB and IACUC approvals for completion of ongoing projects that involve human subjects or vertebrate animal subjects (NOTE: No new projects and/or research testing/methodologies may be initiated during the CE period.)
+- Updated certification that all certifications and assurances, including institutional review board (IRB) and institutional animal care and use committee (IACUC) approvals have been updated to cover the extension period.
+(NOTE: No new projects and/or research testing/methodologies may be initiated during the CE period.)

 NOTE: No support or additional time may be requested for new activity and/or expansion of the currently approved scope of work.
 New and/or expanded activity would include, but is not limited to, new and/or additional scholar/trainee appointments, pilot projects, research methodologies, testing, etc.